IntroQG/site/source/lessons/L1/exercise-1.rst

 Creating and appending to lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is mostly a reminder of something we had seen `back in Lesson 2 of the Geo-Python part of the course <https://geo-python.github.io/2017/lessons/L2/python-basic-elements.html#lists-and-indices>`__.
+This is mostly a reminder of something we had seen `back in Lesson 2 of the Geo-Python course <https://geo-python.github.io/2018/notebooks/L2/Python-basic-elements.html#Lists-and-indices>`__.
 When you are calculating the values for the normal distribution, one option is to create an empty list and append the calculated values to the list, calculating one value for each age in an age list/array from 0-10 Ma by 0.1 Ma.
 You can see an example below, which assumes you have created the NumPy array `numberArray` as shown the previous hint: